-Our chronic UTI guide evidences the problems with testing and gives advice on how best to help patients.
+Our chronic UTI guide evidences the problems with testing and gives advice to medical professionals on how best to help patients.

 All the information is based on the latest scientific research.
 We worked with specialists and GPs to make sure we got it right.

-Chronic UTI GP information for GPs (opens as PDF)
+Chronic UTI factsheet for GPs (opens as PDF)